enthought/traits/docs/source/traits_user_manual/advanced.rst

 Adaptation is the process of transforming an object that does not implement a specific interface needed by a client into an object that does.
-In the adapter pattern, an object is wrapped in a a second object, the *adapter*, that implements the target interface.
+In the adapter pattern, an object is wrapped in a second object, the *adapter*, that implements the target interface.

 Adaptation enables a programming style in which each component or service in an